FabienHaury/TidyTuesday/Data analysis/Agricultural Production Statistics in New Zealand/README.md

 |Max surface|21,376,819|Hectares|
 |↳ Max year|2012|Year|

-We can notice three distinct period:
+We observe three distinct period:
    1. 1935 to 1970: The farmland area remained stable at around 17.5 million hectares.
 This period followed the Ottawa agreements with the UK and Labour’s dairy support policies, which encouraged the conversion of forests and marginal lands into farmland.
    2. 1971 to 1986: There was a rapid expansion in farmland, reaching a peak of about 21 million hectares.
-This growth was driven by a shift from crops to livestock farming, subsidies for fertilizers and grasslands, and the expansion of the dairy industry—all of which required more land.
+This growth coincides with a shift from crops to livestock farming, subsidies for fertilizers and grasslands, and the expansion of the dairy industry—all of which required more land.
    3. 1987 to 2024: A sharp decline occurred in 1987, dropping from 21 million to 17 million hectares.
 Since then, the total farmland area has continued to decrease.
 This trend is linked to the Rogernomics reforms (1984–1985), which removed most agricultural subsidies (representing about 40% of farm income), leading to significant changes in land use.
 More recently, factors such as the conversion of farmland to forestry, urban development, and stricter environmental regulations have further reduced the farmland area.

 ### 2-Evolution of crops